 According to Maharashtra's General Registrar, more than 5,553 residential units were registered in Mumbai in November.
 This was followed by 7582 registrations in the first three weeks of December.
 As a result, the total registrations of the financial capital of the country had passed the 1 Lakh mark in 2021 with only one week left for the year to end.

 The last two-quarters of 2021 show record numbers for Mumbai every month.
 After pushing the registration bar by 1 Lakh in a year, Mumbai has officially hit a 10-year property peak.

 Earlier last year, the Maharashtra government closed a reduced stamp duty window.
 Property buyers in Mumbai were originally deterred by this and the month right after this change was made, August, saw a slowdown in sales and registrations of property in the city.
 It pointed to a slowdown that was reaching the Mumbai real estate market.

-  Homebuyers got back into rhythm in the holiday season and the slowdown quickly was converted into record breaking sales.
+Homebuyers got back into rhythm during the holiday season and the slowdown quickly was converted into record-breaking sales.
 The state exchequer reported over INR 900 Crore in revenue on stamp duty solely from the registrations in November and the first three weeks of December.